rakutenanalytics/ios-rakutenanalytics/README.md

 To find data for a certain event type, such as one of the @ref analytics-standard-events "standard events", you can add the `etype` to your search query, for example `aid:999 AND etype:_rem_launch`.

-@subsection analytics-rat-example-screen-tracking Screen Tracking The following code is an example that can be used to track when a view controller loads.
+@subsection analytics-rat-example-screen-tracking Screen Tracking The following code is an example that can be used to track when a view controller is shown.
+It uses RAT's standard `pv` event and passes the page name and page type in the `pgn` and `pgt` parameters, respectively.

 @note Our next version will automatically track screen transitions for you.
 Stay tuned!

+##### Swift 3

 @code{.swift}
-    /* Track view controller launch
-     * "pgn"    Page Name
-     * "pgt"    Page Type ("top", "search", "shop_item", "cart_modify", or "cart_checkout")
-     */

-    // Swift
     class ViewController: UIViewController {
-        override func viewDidLoad() {
+        override func viewWillAppear(_ animated: Bool) {
+            super.viewWillAppear(animated);
             RATTracker.shared().event(eventType: "pv",
                                      parameters:["pgn": "Main",
                                                  "pgt": "top"